 When you arrive in Gyeongju City, enjoy your evening at leisure; get to know your travel companions over dinner at your hotel or a local restaurant (own expense), or just relax at your accommodation.

 Overnight: 3-star Kolon Hotel in Gyeongju or similar

 Day 2: Gyeongju – Busan (B)

 After breakfast at your hotel, continue to explore Gyeongju's historical heritage region with your group.
 First, enjoy a guided tour of Anap Pond, an artificial pond built in 674 AD as part of the palace gardens to commemorate the victory of the Silla kingdom.

 Learn about how Anap Pond was used as a recreational area for the Silla’s royal family and eventually became part of what is now Gyeongju National Park.
 Then, head to the Gyeongju National Museum, Tumuli Park and Cheomseongdae Observatory for a visit.

-After lunch (own expense), board the coach for a 1.5-hour drive to Busan, Korea’s second largest city and its principal port including ferry service to Japan.
+After lunch (own expense), board the private vehicle for a 1.5-hour drive to Busan, Korea’s second largest city and its principal port including ferry service to Japan.
 Serving as the gateway to the Hallyeohaesang National Park and its picturesque island, Busan is known for its magnificent coastline and scenic islets, as well as outstanding shopping, sightseeing and fine dining at first-class restaurants.

 Visit Jagalchi Fish Market, Korea’s largest seafood market and well known throughout the country.
 As you walk past the stalls packed with all kinds of fresh and dried fish, watch the Jagalchi women busily preparing and selling them to their customers.